What is Pretrial Diversion?

 The charges will be dismissed if you successfully complete the Pretrial Diversion program.
 A criminal background check will show that you were charged with the offense and that it was dismissed.
 If asked about the charge, you will be able to answer “no” to any question about whether it resulted in a conviction.

 In most cases you will be eligible to expunge (seal) the records of the criminal charge after you complete the Pretrial Diversion program.
+If you completed a pretrial diversion program and want to seal the records, please schedule an appointment today.

 What happens if I do NOT successfully complete the Pretrial Diversion Program?